 That is all.

-Despite it’s Italian roots, French Press still retains its name, maybe due to France being where it was first manufactured.
+Despite its Italian roots, French Press coffee makers still retain their name, likely due to the fact that France was where they were first manufactured.
 If you typically drink coffee using a coffee plunger and want to take this strong brewed coffee with you on the road, these models will help you do just that.

 This beaut has a nice dual purpose—it’s the French Press and a vacuum-insulated in one.
 It has a reusable, holds 12 oz. of the good stuff, and has a leak-proof lid so you can throw it in your backpack without worry.